keybrade/qbittorrent-anime-renamer/README.md

 Additional Information

 To ensure that the files can still be seeded after they are renamed and relocated, the qbittorrent renameFile API is used instead of the simple mv command.

+script and README are written with chatgpt/github copilot.